-USDA Grading regulations require that a poultry product be down to 0°F (-18°C) within 72 hours of being chilled and packaged.
+U.S. federal regulations concerning the processing and handling requirements for frozen poultry products can be found at eCFR :: 9 CFR 381.148 -- Processing and handling requirements for frozen poultry products.
+And federal regulations on temperature and freezing procedures are located at: eCFR :: 9 CFR 381.66 -- Temperatures and chilling and freezing procedures.
+USDA Grading regulations require that a poultry product temperature be reduced to 0°F (-18°C) within 72 hours of being chilled and packaged.
 No mention is made of how or with what equipment this is to be accomplished.
 In practice, this is not unrealistic if the product is appropriately packaged, bagged, boxed, palletized, pallet layers separated or spaced, and adequate air movement utilized.